solid-fuse

 Custom navigation transitions and page types

 Pages define both the content and the transition for navigation.
-When you push a page, the page itself decides how it animates in and out.
-This page covers creating custom page types beyond the built-in <materialPage>.
+When you push a page, the page type itself decides how it animates in and out.
+This page covers creating custom page types beyond the built-in materialPage.

 How pages work